 Public footpaths, bridleways and by-ways are good places to walk naked, whilst it’s not illegal it’s probably best to avoid public roads.

 When you meet somebody, behave in the same way as you would if you were dressed.
 You may see someone coming in the distance and decide to cover up before passing them.
 On other occasions they will suddenly appear round a bend, don't panic – you are doing nothing wrong

 Just behave the way would if you had met them while you were fully clothed, be relaxed and enjoy the experience.

-We promote non-landbased naturist groups and club in England and Wales that organise naturist activities, events and meetups.
-We admin a large number of Facebook groups.
+We run and promote non-landbased naturist groups and club in England and Wales that organise naturist activities, events and meetups.
 You can find naturist groups and clubs by using the tabs and links on this website.